 Picking Up Vehicles

 The following is necessary to pick up a vehicle:

 - Valid drivers license(s).
 Expired licenses will not be accepted.

-- Signed rental agreement
+- Signed rental agreement (PDF)

 Vehicles are presumed to be in good condition when released by the Transportation Services Office.
 However, operators should examine the vehicle prior to use and report any visible body damage to the Transportation Services Office.

 In addition to inspecting the vehicle for body damage, the operator should also ensure that lights, turn signals, windshield wipers, etc. are in working order and emergency equipment such as flares are provided.